vegaprotocol/specs/protocol/0028-governance.md

 The governance token used for calculating voting weight must be an asset that is configured within the asset framework in Vega (this could be a "Vega native" asset on some networks or an asset deposited via a bridge, i.e. an ERC20 on Ethereum).
 Note: this means that the asset framework will _always_ need to be able to support pre-configured assets (the configuration of which must be verifiably the same on every node) in order to bootstrap the governance system.
 The governance asset configuration will be different on different Vega networks, so this cannot be hard coded.

-Note: in future, some or all proposals for changes to a market will be weighted by a measure of participation in that market.
+Note: in the future, some or all proposals for changes to a market will be weighted by a measure of participation in that market.
 The most likely way this would be calculated would be by the size of the voter's market making commitment or vs. the total committed in the market (and participation ratios would be calculated from the same), although we may also consider metrics like the voter's share of traded volume over, say, the voting period or some other algorithm. _Importantly this means a voter's weighting will vary between markets for these types of proposal._

 ## Voting for a proposal